microsoft/showwhy/python/showwhy-backend/README.md

 This process will get the backend running in your local environment, all the data is stored locally and never leaves your computer.

 Follow the instructions to [start your docker container here:](../../README.md#installation-process)

-## Azure Deployment

-We deploy our services to an Azure environment, as you can see in the [deployment instructions](/deployment.md)